kedi1991/taskpro_api/README.md

 ## Known issues
 1. The top nav bar may not didplay the sign in status on some pages.
 In this case,  click sign in link to reveal the other links and the sign in status
 2. When adding a project, sometimes, tou may be requested to authenticate, click sign in and you will see the logged in status in the nav bar.
 Then proceeed to create a project
+3. the search filter at the top of the projects and task pages does not work.
+It has not been configured on time to meet project submission deadlines.

 ## Technologies Used